JakubDylag/CGM_Prediction_LSTM/README.md

-# CGM_Forecast_LSTM
-Machine Learning based Prediction of Glucose Levels on Type 1 Diabetes Patients with the use of Continuous Glucose Monitoring Data.
+# Machine Learning based Prediction of Glucose Levels on Type 1 Diabetes Patients with the use of Continuous Glucose Monitoring Data.